What is restorative yoga? How does restorative yoga work?

 Watch the video and check out the post below to learn more.

-If you’d like to bring more of a restorative quality into your practice you should first ask yourself – what would I like to restore?
-During restorative yoga we can do a sequence that is aimed at fostering deep rest, or restoring the nervous system, or restoring an organ system like the reproductive organs or digestive organs.
+If you’d like to bring more of a restorative quality into your practice, you should first ask yourself: what would you like to restore?
+During restorative yoga, we can do a sequence aimed at fostering deep rest, restoring the nervous system, or restoring an organ system, such as the reproductive or digestive organs.
 All systems in the body are connected, so oftentimes we experience multiple benefits from a single restorative pose.

 What makes a yoga practice restorative?

 There are many ways we can make our yoga practice restorative.
-At times we can focus on moving blood and lymph into a particular area by squeezing and then decompressing the tissue.
+At times, we can focus on moving blood and lymph into a particular area by squeezing and then decompressing the tissue.
 At other times, our focus might be more on rest and calming the nervous system.
 We could do this by supporting the head.
-When we support the head we help to restore the brain and we counteract the effects of mental stress.
+When we support the head, we help restore brain function and counteract the effects of mental stress.
 Another focus could be on supporting and moving the spine in various ways to create healing.

 What is restorative yoga?

 You might be familiar with the more common expression of restorative yoga today.
-Generally speaking, in restorative yoga we use lots of props and we usually hold postures with support.
+Generally speaking, in restorative yoga, we use lots of props, and we usually hold postures with support.
 Many of the postures are done on the floor, but not all.
-For example, you could do a standing forward fold and support the head or a backbend with the help of a chair.
+For example, you could do a standing forward fold with support for the head, or a backbend with the help of a chair.
 These postures are still considered restorative yoga.

-In restorative yoga we’re using postures that are designed to restore the body and mind in a very gentle way.
+In restorative yoga, we use postures designed to restore the body and mind in a very gentle way.
 During restorative yoga, we’re not really stretching.
-Instead we’re wanting to soften and receive the pose and the very simple and gentle benefits over time.
+Instead, we want to soften into the pose and receive the very simple, gentle benefits over time.
 This makes it different than yin yoga.
-In yin yoga we’re aiming to target the tissues and create some sensation with less support usually.
+In yin yoga, we’re aiming to target the tissues and create some sensation with less support, usually.

 The larger history of yoga practice dates back at least 2000 years and includes physical and spiritual practices.
-While all types of yoga have the potential to be therapeutic, the more active or stronger physical forms may at times need to be tempered with slower more restorative poses.
-This is especially true if you have injuries, if you’re feeling fatigued, or if you’re under a lot of stress.
+While all types of yoga have the potential to be therapeutic, the more active or more vigorous physical forms may at times need to be tempered with slower, more restorative poses.
+This is especially true if you have injuries, are feeling fatigued, or are under a lot of stress.
 Restorative yoga can also be especially helpful for women when menstruating.
-The use of extensive props, and attention to really supporting the body is very helpful during times of weakness or other limitations.
+The use of extensive props and attention to really supporting the body is very helpful during times of weakness or other limitations.

-Restorative yoga was primarily developed by B.K.S Iyengar in response to seeing his students needing extra support at times.
+B.K.S.
+Iyengar primarily developed restorative yoga in response to seeing his students needing extra support at times.
 The restorative practice he developed was a way to adapt the practice when the body needed rejuvenation.

-Some poses offer specific benefits depending on which area of the body is being gently opened and others provide broader rewards.
-Overall the restorative poses help to rejuvenate health physically, emotionally, energetically and mentally.
+Some poses offer specific benefits depending on the area of the body they gently open, and others provide broader rewards.
+Overall, the restorative poses help rejuvenate physical, emotional, energetic, and mental health.

 How does restorative yoga work?

-Restorative yoga uses the support of props.
-Instead of looking for strong sensation, we want to ensure the body and mind is able to relax.
-As the posture is held, its important there is deep ease to get the full therapeutic effect.
+Restorative yoga uses props for support.
+Instead of seeking strong sensations, we want to ensure the body and mind can relax.
+As the posture is held, it’s important to maintain deep ease to achieve the full therapeutic effect.
 Watch the videos below to get an idea of a few common restorative postures and how to set them up properly.

 Supported Bound Angle Pose